 Dogs may seem like they’re just fun, fluffy goofballs.
 But some dogs actually work real jobs, such as police dogs.
 They’re called the K9 unit, since it sounds like “canine,” which means “dog-related.”
-K9 dogs are usually German shepherds, like these dogs here, and they get lots of excitement.
-They help chase down bad guys, sniff for drugs, and rescue missing people.
-The dogs can’t talk, so they have to show what they think by doing the right action, like barking or sitting very still next to what they’ve found.
-These dogs are working on behaving well, by watching a cat without chasing it.
+K9 dogs are usually German shepherds, like the dogs in this picture who are practicing behaving well by watching a cat without chasing it.
 K9 dogs train for a few hours every week, and can work for about 6-9 years.
 Then they can start chasing cats again.

 Wee ones: Are there more cats or dogs in the photo?

 Little kids: If a dog trains until age 3 and then works for 7 years, how old is the dog when he stops working?
 Bonus: If an 11-year old dog has worked for 9 years, how old was she when she started?